 In 2017 the number of electricians had risen to 265,000, compared to 234,000 seen 4 years previously.
 With apprenticeships in manual labour sought after for those who don’t want to attend university, there are many SME electrician companies to choose from.
 In this industry, and other manual labour roles, including plumbing, the role realistically requires access to a vehicle and if you plan to expand your company, then your fleet would have to grow too.

-If a form of transport were accessible for every employee, not only would allow them to be ‘on call’ and therefore service a wider target audience, they could also carry all their tools and equipment with them at all times so there wouldn’t be the risk of them not having the tools needed for a specific job.
+If a form of transport were accessible for every employee, not only would allow them to be ‘on call’, especially if you consider using wifi for truckers enabling your fleet to be online at all times, therefore service a wider target audience, they could also carry all their tools and equipment with them at all times so there wouldn’t be the risk of them not having the tools needed for a specific job.
 This would mean there’s an opportunity to earn more money and satisfy your customers.

 Electricians voted the VW Transporter as the ideal vehicle for their line of work as a result of its reliability and good fuel economy.
 And don’t be scared off by the initial outlay.
 Many car companies offer a great leasing service that is affordable to you and won’t hinder your expansion plans.

-It should also be noted that the manual labour industry isn’t the only one that can reap the rewards from expanding their fleet, either.
-Company cars with personal body wraps on can make sure your name is always reaching a new audience wherever your staff go.
+It should also be noted that the manual labour industry isn’t the only one that can reap the rewards from expanding its fleet, either.
+Company cars with a personal body wrap on can make sure your name is always reaching a new audience wherever your staff go.

 In an ideal world, we all like to think that our ideas are foolproof.
 However, sometimes we have to take a step back and be a bit savvier to ensure that our plans are successful.
 These simple steps above should help you grow your business in a smooth manner.